OrderlyNetwork/orderly-dashboard/README.md

 ```shell
 diesel migration run
 ```
-At this point, we can build the workspace by running cargo build.
+At this point, we can build the workspace by running `cargo build --release` command.
 The files in your add directory should look like this:
 ```text
 ├── Cargo.lock
 ├── Cargo.toml